LatitudeMedia/wp-content-latitude-media/wp-content/plugins/wpseo-news/README.md

 #### Other

-* Drops compatibility with PHP 5.6, 7.0 and 7.1.
-* Improves discoverability of security policy.
 * Sets the minimum required Yoast SEO version to 22.2.
 * Sets the minimum supported WordPress version to 6.3.
 * Sets the WordPress tested up to version to 6.4.
+* Sets the minimum supported WordPress version to 6.3.
 * The plugin has no known incompatibilities with PHP 8.3.
+* Drops compatibility with PHP 5.6, 7.0 and 7.1.
 * Users requiring this package via [WP]Packagist can now use the `composer/installers` v2.

-## 13.1

-Release date: 2021-11-16

-#### Enhancements

-* Huge performance improvement: moves the XML News sitemap to be based on our Indexables architecture.
-* Removes images from the XML News sitemap as they serve no purpose here and this further improves performance.

-#### Other

-* Excludes attachments and non-indexed post types from the possible post types to include in the News Sitemap.
+* Improves discoverability of security policy.

 ### Earlier versions
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/news-seo-changelog).